nathanhan/DepVisualize/README.md

-# nahanmodule Requirements
+# nahanmodule

-baseruntime-package-lists download_repo.sh to mirror rpm directory locally and generate Fedora-26-Beta-repos.cfg file
+##Requirements

-depchase verbose branch installed as a command
+-baseruntime-package-lists download_repo.sh to mirror rpm directory locally and generate Fedora-26-Beta-repos.cfg file -Copy of Fedora-26-Beta-repos.cfg in nahanmodule directory -depchase verbose branch installed as a command -python3-modulemd

-python3-modulemd
+-python3-pydot

-Copy of Fedora-26-Beta-repos.cfg in nahanmodule directory
+-python3-argparse

-Base-runtime, shared-userspace, and common-build-dependencies modulemd files in nahanmodule/yamls/ directory
+-Recommended to have base-runtime, shared-userspace, and common-build-dependencies modulemd files in nahanmodule/yamls/ directory

-python3-graphviz and graphviz
+-Recommended to have execute permissions on every file in directory

-python3-pydot
+##Example Usage
-python3-argparse
+`./nahanmodule.py graphmany input.txt`